Work Smarter – Not Harder

 Task and project progress tracking is a great way to measure employee productivity.
 You don’t necessarily need to know how much time they spent on every task, but rather track if they’ve completed the assigned task.
 It’s all about analyzing how well employees meet deadlines and if they are reliable.

 As a manager, you can see which employees need additional help with specific tasks and offer support.
 Some employees prefer particular tasks, while some prefer other tasks.
-By measuring their productivity and tracking tasks, you’ll have a clear picture of which areas need improvement and assign tasks based on employee preferences.
+By measuring their productivity, understanding staff skills, and tracking tasks, you’ll have a clear picture of which areas need improvement and assign tasks based on employee preferences.
 They’ll be happy to do the work they love while increasing productivity and helping the business grow.

 3. Track Time